 Postgraduate Community at St Andrews

-St Andrews offers a postgraduate experience of remarkable richness.
-Postgraduates are encouraged to explore the opportunities available.
+The University of St Andrews offers a rich postgraduate experience.
+Postgraduates are encouraged to explore the opportunities available to them.

 Regular events include:

-- Chapel Service for the Commemoration of St Leonard
+- An annual Chapel Service for the Commemoration of St Leonard

 For details of the latest St Leonard's College events follow us on social media: